 Look out for scaffolding outside the building facades as San Francisco morphs into New York, and you’ll see the location for a fun percussion show where construction workers known as the Beat Builders turn buckets, wrenches, garbage bins, and the scaffolding itself into an entertaining musical interlude.

-Production Central is the first area you’ll encounter when you enter Universal Studios Florida, where you’ll find yourself walking between huge working soundstages which is where you will find Despicable Me Minion Mayhem.
-The screams from the open-air coaster Hollywood Rip Ride Rockit draw you into the park, but keep in mind that the ride height requirement is 56 inches.
+Production Central and Illumination’s Minion Land are the first areas you’ll encounter when you enter Universal Studios Florida.
+Here, you’ll walk between huge working soundstages, where you will find Despicable Me Minion Mayhem.
+The screams from the open-air coaster Hollywood Rip Ride Rockit draw you into the park but keep in mind that the ride height requirement is 56 inches.
 There is plenty to do in this area, even if you’re not interested in Rip Ride Rockit’s 17-story vertical lift hill.

 Despicable Me Minion Mayhem